If this is okay with you, please close this message.

 "Twelve years on, I can reflect upon my experience as a transformative one."

 However, for other people psychosis can be a very difficult or frightening experience.
-You may find that it affects your behaviour or disrupts your life, making you feel very tired or overwhelmed.
+You may find that it:

 It can also be upsetting if people around you dismiss your experiences as untrue when they seem very real to you.
 You may feel misunderstood and frustrated if other people don't understand.
 It might help to share our section for friends and family with them.